jacobkers/papylio_kers/matchpoint/docs/Getting started.rst

 Getting started
 ===============

-To start mapping import the MatchPoint library and create a :class:`.Mapping2` class.
+To start mapping import the MatchPoint library and create a :class:`.MatchPoint` class.

 .. code-block:: python

     import matchpoint as mp
-    reg = mp.Mapping2
+    reg = mp.MatchPoint